ome/training-scripts/maintenance/preparation/idr0079-data-prep.md

     $ cd idr0079-hartmann-lateralline
     $ python /path/to/training-scripts/maintenance/scripts/csv_to_table_on_project.py

-We then create an OMERO.table on each Image that has ROIs added above:
+We then create an OMERO.table on each Image that has ROIs added above, using the `_other_measurements.tsv` table for each Image.
 Use the optional `--name NAME` to run on a single named Image:

     $ cd idr0079-hartmann-lateralline
     # process ALL raw images (use --name NAME to process 1 image)
-    $ python scripts/csv_to_roi_table.py
+    $ python scripts/csv_to_roi_table.py _other_measurements.tsv